Yui-H8/Datacamp/Azure_Understanding Microsoft Azure Architecture and Services.md

 - Azure tables service allows you to store and retrieve data in a flexible, schema-less way.
 ---
 ### Create storage accounts
+* Once logged in, you'll enter the Azure homepage which provides an overview of popular services as well as recently used resources, and quick start options.